 - making a load of cupcakes for an event or occasion can be easier than making one giant cake!

-These lemon blueberry cupcakes look pretty but are also delicious, so they’d be great not only for everyday eating, but also for all sorts of occasions like:
+These lemon blueberry cupcakes look adorable and delicate, so they’d be great not only for everyday eating, but also for entertaining, and all sorts of occasions like:

 - baby showers

 - summer BBQs

 - or anything else!